Skip to main content

 • Psoriasis is a common skin condition that causes red, violet, brown, or gray patches of itchy, flaky skin.

-• Topical medications for psoriasis are medications you apply directly to your skin.
+• Topical medications for psoriasis are applied directly to your skin.
 These include psoriasis creams, foams, ointments, and shampoos.
 They’re available by prescription and over the counter.

 • It’s common to need more than one medication when you have psoriasis.
 To find the best treatment combination, work with a dermatologist.